ingridca8/Software-Engineer/python/Higher-order_functions.md

      'Total amount owed is $144.00.
 Thank you! :)', 'Total amount owed is $50.40.
 Thank you! :)']

 As these examples show, being able to pass functions in as arguments can be pretty handy, especially when we want to apply a function multiple times.
 In fact, it’s so handy that there’s a built-in higher-order function in Python that does just that—the map() function.

-We will learn more about the map() function in upcoming articles.
+## Functions as Return Values

+So far, we have focused on higher-order functions that take another function as an argument.
+Remember, though, that a function that returns another function is also a higher-order function.
+Let’s see what this looks like in practice by considering a higher-order function, make_box_volume_function(), that will help us calculate the volumes of boxes when they have the same height:

+    def make_box_volume_function(height):
+        # defines and returns a function that takes two numeric arguments,
+        # length &  width, and returns the volume given the input height
+        def volume(length, width):
+            return length*width*height

+        return volume

+    box_volume_height15 = make_box_volume_function(15)

+    print(box_volume_height15(3,2))

+Would output:

+    90

+And if we had slightly shorter boxes:

+    box_volume_height10 = make_box_volume_function(10)

+    print(box_volume_height10(3,2))

+Would output:

+    60

+In the example, we wrote a higher-order function, make_box_volume_function(), that takes a height as an argument and returns a new function that calculates the volume of any box with that height when it is passed the length and width of the box.
+As we can see, higher-order functions with functions as return values are just as reusable as higher-order functions with functions as arguments and, therefore, also reduce repetition and the chances for mistakes to creep into code.